Requirement for Foreign Employees to Work

 - Combination of Schengen visa and work permit – should the employee work in the Czech Republic for 3 months maximum;

-- Intra-company Employee Transfer Card – if the purpose of residence is to temporarily transfer a foreign national from an entity abroad to an affiliated company in the CR.
+- Intra-company Employee Transfer Card – if the purpose of residence is to temporarily transfer a foreign national from an entity abroad to an affiliated company in the Czech Republic.
 The period of such transfer must be longer than 90 days, and the foreign national must work as a manager, specialist or an employed intern.
 It entitles its holder both to reside and work in the CR;

-- Schengen visa work business purpose – only for passive business purposes (e.g. attending a conference).
+- Schengen visa work business purpose – only for passive business purposes (e.g., attending a conference).

 The employer has some administrative obligations arising from the employment of foreign nationals (mainly a notification obligation towards the state authorities at the beginning, end or in case of a change of the employment).